Order of Service

 It begins with some sung responses and, after singing the “Holy, holy, holy” the congregation usually sit or kneel.

-At the communion rail simply kneel or stand.
-Hold out your hands to receive the ‘host’ (a thin circular wafer).
+At the communion rail simply stand, hold out your hands to receive the ‘host’ (a thin circular wafer).
+If you do not want the sacrament you can still come forward for a blessing simply cross your arms.
 Once you have received the host, consume it immediately.
-You will then be offered the chalice.
+Then if you wish to take the ‘wine’ move to the right and you will then be offered the chalice.
+If you do not just return to your seat.

-Either take it from the server and take a sip of wine (be aware, it is real, alcoholic wine) or allow the server to put the chalice to your lips and take a sip as he tips it up.
+Either take it from the server and take a sip of wine (be aware, it is real, alcoholic wine – usually Port) or allow the server to put the chalice to your lips and take a sip as he tips it up.
+We do not allow the bread to be dipped into the chalice to stop contamination.

 When you are ready, make your way back to your pew.

-If you would rather not receive communion but would like a blessing, please go up to the communion rail but don’t put out your hands to receive the host (if kneeling, keep them beneath the rail) in order to indicate to the priest that you would like a blessing.
+If you would rather not receive communion but would like a blessing, please go up to the communion rail but don’t put out your hands to receive the host in order to indicate to the priest that you would like a blessing.
 After you have received your blessing, and when you are ready, go back to your pew.

 When everyone has received communion there is normally a short silence and then the celebrant will say a short prayer.